 Is SquareTrade a Scam?

 First off, SquareTrade is a legitimate company.
-It’s been in business for a long time now, and has plenty of satisfied customers.
-The time for calling the business a fly-by-night outfit has long since passed.
+It is now part of Allstate and they seem to be doing away with the name in favor of Allstate Protection plans.
+They’ve been in business for a long time now and have plenty of satisfied customers.
 However, there are some complaints about SquareTrade.
-Many of them stem from not fully understanding exactly what your are paying for, and how the coverage works.
+Many of them stem from not fully understanding exactly what you are paying for, and how the coverage works.

 I just bought a new, Samsung Galaxy S4 cell phone.
 I thought it might be instructive to look at how SquareTrade works by considering my purchase and the coverage option.

 One nice thing about SquareTrade is that it is easy to get a price upfront, before you have to commit to anything, or call, or give out a bunch of your personal information.
 In this case, there is a special plan just for Samsung Galaxy phones.
 (There are also specific plans for iPhones and other popular devices.)
 On the day I looked, 2-years of coverage is either $99 as a single payment, or $5.99 per month.

 I can already tell you that the SquareTrade warranty is cheaper than what Sprint was offering.
 Coverage from them was $11 per month, or nearly double.
 If you do the math, by making the one-time Square Trade payment, you only pay $4.13 per month which is an even better deal on coverage.

 Now, let’s review SquareTrade warranty coverage itself.

 The biggest thing to notice right away on this plan is the $99 deductible.
 That works just like your car insurance.
 If anything happens to this Galaxy S4, coverage does not kick in until you’ve paid $99 out of your own pocket.
 So, for example, if your phone need $135 worth of repairs, you owe $99 and Square Trade covers only $36.
 The in-house Sprint coverage has a deductible (up to $200) for most repairs as well, so that is comparable.